logancyang/blog-learning-automata/_posts/2020-06-29-python-basics.md

 #### The `!#` line

-On Unix, the `#!` line can launch a script as Python.
+On Unix, the `#!` shebang line can launch a script as Python.
 Add the following to the first line of your script file.

 ```
 #!/usr/bin/env python3